dc86Htb/Uncommon-Lisp/README.md

 ## 05/28/22

-Im still working the parser, i will push tomorrow if everything is good.
+Im still working on the parser, i will push tomorrow if everything is good.